jaykhan-dev/jkvp/docs/blog/blockchain/web3-integration.md

 Since crypto payments are direct transactions from customer to seller, any delay is more of a matter of seconds and minutes rather than days.

 ### Rewards and branding
 Offering rewards in terms of crypto are a great incentive for small businesses to adopt blockchain technology.
-This would be great for PR, marketing purposes and a way to attrack both new and repeat customers.
+This would be great for PR, marketing purposes and a way to attract both new and repeat customers.
 Happy customers make for good sales people.

 ### Wider customer base
 Money transfers and payments can be sent to anyone around the world (provided they have a crypto wallet) without the need for exchanging currencies and bank transfer fees.